pinewoodgreens/pinewoodgreens.github.io/_includes/announcements.md

 #### Office Closed September 16 - 20

 The office will be closed Monday, September 16 through Friday, September 20.
 For assistance with billing questions and online account access, contact the Resident Service Center at 1-855-477-2267.
-Resident service is available 8:30am-8:00pm (EST), Monday-Friday.
+Resident service is available 8:30 am-8:00 pm (EST), Monday-Friday.

 If you need to have a different question answered, please call Patty Miles with CAMP, our management company, at 703-821-2267.

 #### Return to Normal Office Hours